riverbed/flyscript-portal/README.md

 - config/reports/*.py
     - reports, data tables and widgets

-The config directoy defines a set of 4 reports based on two devices named "profiler" and "shark1" defined in config/devices.py.
+The config directory defines a set of 4 reports based on two devices named "profiler" and "shark1" defined in config/devices.py.

 To get started, edit the file `config/devices.py` and fill appropriate